laura-g-20/laura-g-20.github.io/index.md

 ## Welcome to my page!

-I am a GIS and Mapping Specialist at the British Antarctic Survey, Cambridge, UK, and this page gives you a brief introduction to me.
+I am a GIS and Mapping Specialist at the British Antarctic Survey, Cambridge, UK, and this website gives you a brief introduction to me.
+I am currently completing a part-time, distance-learning Diploma in GIS and I created these pages for an assignment in the 'Programming for Geographical Information Analysts: Core Skills' module.

 [Biography](biography.md)

-I am currently completing a part-time, distance-learning Diploma in GIS and this website was created for an assignment in the 'Programming for Geographical Information Analysts: Core Skills' module.
-Have a look at the explanation and link to my first project by following the link below:

 [My first coding project](my_first_code.md)

 [Professional work](Professional_work.md)